 Dean Lithium Project, Nevada

-Cypress is acquiring a 100% interest in the 2,700 acre (35 association placer claims) Dean Lithium Project located in the heart of the Clayton Valley lithium exploration area of Esmeralda County, State of Nevada, USA.
-The Company's Dean Lithium Brine/Claystone Project is located adjacent to the Albemarle Silver Peak Mine on its western boundary, Pure Energy Minerals resource area on its southwest boundary and Cypress' Glory Clayton Valley Project on its southern boundary.
+Cypress holds a 100% interest in the 2,700 acre (35 association placer claims) Dean Project located in the heart of the Clayton Valley lithium production and exploration area of Esmeralda County, Nevada.
+The Company's Dean Project is located to the immediate east of the Albemarle Silver Peak Lithium Mine with Cypress' Glory Project on its south boundary and Pure Energy Minerals project on its southwest boundary.

-Cypress' Dean Project includes Angel Island, one of several isolated exposures of highly deformed and metamorphosed rocks of Cambrian age that are surrounded by basin fill evaporite rocks herein referred to as the "claystones".
-These mineralized non-hectorite claystones are not well understood in terms of age but are part of the recent basin fill evaporite rocks of the Clayton Valley based on work completed by the USGS and other research geologists.
+Cypress' Dean Project includes an exposure known as Angel Island, one of several isolated exposures of highly deformed and metamorphosed rocks of Cambrian age that are surrounded by basin fill evaporite rocks herein referred to as "claystone".
+This mineralized non-hectorite claystone is not well understood in terms of age but are part of the recent basin fill evaporite rocks of the Clayton Valley based on work completed by the USGS and other research geologists.

 Cypress has compiled and reviewed available geological data relating to Cypress' Dean property.
 The data appears to indicate favorable lithium brine exploration targets on the property.
-Several targets exist on the Dean property which include the discovery of extensive outcropping of altered green lithium-rich claystones and the presence of paleo hot spring vents leading Cypress to believe that additional lithium bearing brine aquifers could be localized at the water table below the highly mineralized claystones.
-These lithium-rich claystone exposures likely represent uplifted portions of the lake bed stratigraphy within which the lithium brines of the Clayton Valley basin are found and produced from.
+Several targets exist on the Dean property which include the discovery of extensive outcropping of altered green lithium-rich claystone and the presence of paleo hot spring vents leading Cypress to believe that additional lithium bearing brine aquifers could be localized at the water table below the highly mineralized claystone.
+These lithium-rich claystone exposures are believed to represent uplifted portions of the lake bed stratigraphy within which the lithium brines of the Clayton Valley basin are found and produced from.

 The Esmeralda geological formation is the known host rock unit for both lithium brine production and for lithium mineralized evaporate rocks currently being explored by Cypress in Clayton Valley, Nevada.
 Known structures on the Dean property include the dominant Angel Island Fault, a district-scale strike slip fault which trends through strongly fractured surrounding rock units.
 This zone of pervasive fracturing is being targeted as a pathway for brines to invade the underlying ash layers and also as a zone of high porosity which itself could host lithium brine zones along strike.
 Deformation along the Angel Island Fault is a complicated but highly prospective zone for the existence of structural traps for lithium brines.